CognitiveBuilder/HelloCognitiveWorld/prerequisites/0-bluemix_account.md

 _Note: Opening an account creates a free 1 month trial period.
 In that period most of the Watson component will be provided for free._

+## Note: read this first if you are participating to a Cognitive Builder Faire

+**<span style="color:red">You should have received in your email a promo code giving you access to a 90 days trial for the BlueMix platform.
+Use this email for registering first.
+If you follow the guidelines below, you will have access only to a 30 days trial.</span>**

 ## \#1 Register for an IBM Bluemix account